robinlioret/gate-operator/doc/docs/get-started.md

   state: Opened

   # Information on each target specified.
 Can help for troubleshooting.
-  # The condition's type field matches the targetName field on each target.
+  # The condition's type field matches the name field on each target.
   targetConditions:
   - lastTransitionTime: "2025-10-31T08:50:32Z"
+    message: |
-    message: 1 object(s) found
+      1 object(s) found
+      1 object match the validators
+      1/1 valid objects
     reason: ObjectsFound
     status: "True"
     type: KubeProxy